Lucasqrz1/Lucasqrz1/README.md

 ## 🚀 About Me

-🎓 Graduated in Psychology, currently studying Computer Science
+🎓 Psychology graduate, currently pursuing a degree in Computer Science
-📊 Enthusiast in data science, Python, and automations
+📊 Data science, Python, and automation enthusiast
-🧠 Interests: machine learning, artificial intelligence, and predictive analytics
+🧠 Passionate about machine learning, artificial intelligence, and predictive analytics

 ---